Adventure Game Studio: AGS Awards

 The AGS Awards were founded in 2001 and are awarded annually to the best games created with AGS, in multiple categories.
 The AGS Awards received coverage from sites like Destructoid, Rock, Paper, Shotgun, IndieGames and GameSetWatch.

 Reception and usage

 Thousands of games have been produced using AGS, among them commercially successful games such as Al Emmo and the Lost Dutchman's Mine, The Cat Lady, The Phantom Fellows, or The Journey Down.

 Wadjet Eye Games is an indie game developer that has created most of its commercial titles using AGS, such as the Blackwell series of games.
 They also publish AGS games by other developers, such as Primordia by Wormwood Studios, Resonance by XII Games, and Gemini Rue by Joshua Nuernberger.

 Development teams AGD Interactive and Infamous Adventures have remade and updated King's Quest and other Sierra releases.
-LucasFan Games have done the same with LucasArts adventure games.
+Fans have done the same with LucasArts adventure games.